ThoHiller/nmr-blochus/README.md

 #### Operating System

 I tested it successfully under Windows 7 (64bit) and 10 (64bit) with Matlab R2017a and newer.
-Always with the latest version of the GUI Layout Toolbox (current version is v2.3.5)
+Always with the latest version of the GUI Layout Toolbox (current version is afaik v2.3.6)

 **NOTE:** So far I did not test anything on Linux or a Mac.
 If you get it to work on either of the two systems (which it basically should I guess) please let me know.